skrub-data/skrub/doc/modules/data_ops/basics/control_flow.rst

 We get an error because the ``for`` statement tries to iterate immediately over the columns.
 However, ``orders.columns`` is not an actual list of
-columns: it is a Skrub DataOp that will produce a list of columns, later, when we run the computation.
+columns: it is a skrub DataOp that will produce a list of columns, later, when we run the computation.

 This remains true even if we have provided a value for ``orders`` and we can